bharatsim/BharatSim/documentation.md

         addRelation[Person]("HOUSES")
     ```

 3. Getting `java.util.NoSuchElementException: key not found: [int]` exception: Please check the schedule definition.
-This exception can potentially be caused if schedule is not defined contiguously and if there are empty slots in the schedule. e.x.
+This exception can potentially be caused when schedule is not defined continuously and if there are empty slots in the schedule. e.x.
 24 Hours schedule definition where there's slot 9 to 10 is missing.

    ```scala
           val employeeScheduleOnWeekDays = (Day, Hour)